-Where appropriate proposals for new development will be assessed against the following criteria.
-(Note, this does not apply to extensions or modifications to existing buildings).
+Where appropriate, proposals for new development will be assessed against the following criteria.
+(Note, criteria 1-8 do not apply to extensions or modifications to existing buildings):

-- The development scheme must demonstrate how it will integrate in to the existing surroundings. - It must provide suitable facilities on site or demonstrate that the local facilities will meet the site requirements: drainage, access and services etc. - Access to public transport will need to be clearly identified within the scheme. - The scheme should demonstrate it meets the local housing / building needs in both the mix of property types and tenures.

-- The scheme will need to demonstrate it meets the requirements of all the policies of this plan and blends in with rural aspect and historical environment of the area. - Establishes a strong sense of place. - Creates a safe and accessible environment where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion. - Coalescence between Hambrook, Southbourne and Bosham is discouraged by establishing a strong sense of place where the individual identity of the parish, whether actual or perceived, is maintained. - The development design should demonstrate a good street layout with adequate parking and low vehicle speed and good access for emergency vehicles and refuse collection. - The development should have well defined public and private spaces and maintain the local rural aspect of the area with trees and hedges rather than fences.
+- 1) The development scheme must demonstrate how it will integrate in to the existing surroundings. - 2) It must ensure adequate provision of infrastructure. - 3) Access to public transport will need to be clearly identified within the scheme. - 4) The scheme will need to demonstrate it meets the requirements of all the policies of this plan and takes account of the character and appearance of the rural area and historical environment of the area. - 5) Establishes a strong sense of place. - 6) Creates a safe and accessible environment where crime and disorder (and the fear of crime) do not undermine quality of life or community cohesion. - 7) The development design should demonstrate a good street layout with adequate parking and low vehicle speed and good access for emergency vehicles and refuse collection. - 8) The development should have well defined public and private spaces and maintain the local rural character and appearance of the area with trees and hedges rather than fences. - 9) The development responds to the semi-rural nature of the parish, and reflecting the identity of local surroundings and materials.
+However this should not prevent or discourage appropriate innovation. - 10) The development should use good quality materials that complement the existing palette of materials used within the parish (see also design guidance in AONB Design Guidelines for New Dwellings and Extensions on the Chichester Harbour Conservancy web site www.conservancy.co.uk for material recommendations within the Chidham Peninsula). - 11) The development should be visually attractive through good architecture and appropriate landscaping.